Gov't report warns Trump's wall may bust the budget, face delays, won't work as planned

 Prototypes were completed last October and Trump toured them in March, declaring the prototypes superior to existing fencing.

 The same month, legislators passed a spending bill that included $1.6 billion in border barrier funding.
-White House officials, however, have suggested the entire wall project could cost between $8 and $12 billion, and internal DHS assessments suggest the cost could be even higher — as much as $21 billion.
+White House officials, however, have suggested the entire wall project could cost $8 billion to $12 billion, and internal DHS assessments suggest the cost could be even higher — as much as $21 billion.

 In recent weeks, Trump has threatened to shut down the federal government this fall if Congress doesn't cough up more money for the border wall and change the nation's immigration laws.
 A proposed House homeland security spending bill would provide $5 billion in border wall funding, while a Senate version offers $1.6 billion.